Falling: Channel 4 drops first trailer for Adolescence writer and Keeley Hawes' new 'moving' drama

 Leading the way are Paapa Essiedu and Keeley Hawes.
 They’ll play devoted duo David and Anna in Falling on Channel 4.

-Essiedu recently made headlines by nabbing the role of Hogwarts Professor Severus Snape in HBO‘s upcoming Harry Potter TV series.
-He inherits the role from Alan Rickman who famously played the part of this conflicted wizard in the movie versions of author JK Rowling’s fantasy series.
-Elsewhere, Essiedu delivered a memorable turn as a devilish demon in Black Mirror‘s sixth series.
+The star will play Hogwarts professor Severus Snape in the upcoming Harry Potter TV series.
+He’s inherited the role from Alan Rickman, who famously played the part of this conflicted wizard in the movie versions of author JK Rowling’s fantasy series.

 Thorne’s series will introduce us to some newcomers too.
 These include Shayde Sinclair and Holly Rhys.